Who We Are

 The History of SACCSS

 The Sports Association of Catholic Coeducational Secondary Schools (SACCSS) was founded in 1983.
 Preliminary meetings were held in 1982, beginning with interested Principals, including Sr. Sylvia (CRC St Albans), Mr Bernie Dobson, Mr John Kennedy (Loyola) and Mr Frank Fitzgerald (CRC Melton).
-Further meetings were held with Sports Coordinators to organise the structure of the competition.
+Further meetings were held with Sports Coordinators to organise the structure of the competition and in 1983 the first SACCSS event was held, the Swimming Carnival at Richmond Swimming Pool.
+The founding member schools represented at this event were Loyola College, MacKillop Catholic Regional College, St. Monica’s College, CRC St Albans, CRC Melton and CRC Nth Keilor.
+Other events to be conducted by SACCSS in its founding year were Cross Country in term 3 and Athletics in Term 4.

 Senior Sports Days have continued but have been restructured over time.
-Currently there is a Senior Sports Day conducted in Term 1 for Tennis, Basketball and Volleyball.
-The AFL, Netball and Soccer are played in a round robin format during the afternoons in Term 2 and 3.
-The AFL began in 2004, with Netball beginning in its current format in 2010 and Soccer in 2011.
-Senior Cricket was introduced to Term 1 in 2013.
+Currently there is a Senior Sports Day conducted in term 1 for Tennis, Mixed Netball and Volleyball.
+The Cricket, Australian Rules Football, Netball and Soccer are played in as Home and Away rounds during the afternoons in Terms 1, 2 and 3.
+The Australian Rules Football began in 2004, with Netball beginning in its current format in 2010 and Soccer in 2011.
+In 2018, Netball was moved into Term 1 alongside Cricket and SACCSS had its inaugural season of Senior Girls Australian Rules Football running alongside the Senior Boys Home and Away season.
+Boys and Girls Senior Football (Soccer) continued to run throughout Term 3.
+From 2020 Senior Basketball will also be played as a Home and Away season rather than a One Day Tournament.

 Athletes Oath